Elaine Oswald, LCAT

 • Anxiety

-• Putting the needs of others before one’s own needs
+• Putting other people's needs before your own

-• Difficulty identifying one’s own needs and wants
+• Difficulty identifying your needs

 • Survivor guilt